-The RFP response process is a defined, repeatable, streamlined set of steps you follow in order to determine which RFP you’ll go for and how you’ll prepare your submission.
+The RFP response process is a defined, repeatable, streamlined set of steps you follow.
+It can help you determine which RFP you’ll go for and how you’ll prepare your submission.
 Once you have standardized the process, anyone who steps into the role of proposal manager can follow it.
 This scalable solution can improve your chances of winning your next (or first) government contract.

 Having a defined process in place can also ease the pain of that first encounter with the RFP.
 Whether it’s in a draft or final form.
 RFPs can run to hundreds of pages with a vast array of requirements.
-But with your RFP response process in place, you can immediately start zeroing in on the responsibilities, roles, and timelines that you’ll need to meet.
+But with your RFP response process in place, you can quickly identify the requirements and timelines that you’ll need to meet

 Understand the 8 basic steps in any RFP response process